ravendb/docs/version_2/docs/samples/raven-tests/createRavenTests.markdown

 In addtion you have several virtual method you could use:
 {CODE RavenTestBaseViruals@Samples\RavenTests\RavenTestBaseMethods.cs /}

+Here is an example of a full test:
+{CODE RavenTestSample2@Samples\RavenTests\RavenTestSample.cs /}

-After you have the test finished, send the "cs" file with the failing test to [RavenDB Support](support@ravendb.net)
+After you have the test finished, send the "cs" file with the failing test to [RavenDB Support](emailto:support@ravendb.net)